-Children (known as Silver Readers) telephone a Silver Listener and then read a short story or poem to them.
+Children (known as Silver Readers) telephone a Silver Listener every week and then read a short story or poem to them.

-This not only helps the children to become more confident in their reading skills but also links our children to the elderly community and helps diminish their chances of feeling isolated.
+This not only helps the children to become more confident in their reading skills but also links our children to the older members of our communities and helps diminish their chances of feeling isolated.

 Calling all readers!